jedahan/interactive_art/readme.md

   So if data is just a number, how does that help us in creating art that is interactive?
 Well, there are a million ways to map actions or events to data, as there are a million ways to tap into that data and react with other actions and events.
 By the way, I am just going to drop 'physical and virtual' prefixes from now on.
 If you care to talk about where the line blurs near the edges of those realms, drop me a line after the talk.

-  Sources
-    - go through examples we've seen identify data source data sink

-      bike-in movie
-        source: ??? bike
-        sink: ??? movie

-      another example

-      scratchml
-        source: kinda easy, record table, a dj scratching
-        sink: ??? no sink!

-        a sink: canv.as (4chan), incorporated the data

-        floating sphere?
+  Just to make sure we are on the same page, let's identify some sources and sinks in pieces.

+    Bike-In Movie
+    ScratchML
+      (with canv.as)
+    Floating Sphere
+      does it work?
+NO!
-          this is where my method breaks down if i wanted to force the chain method with toby's piece, i'd say harumph 'clearly, the source is the sphere, and the sink is the people trying to go the bathroom'
+      this is where my method breaks down if i wanted to force the chain method with toby's piece, i'd say harumph 'clearly, the source is the sphere, and the sink is the people trying to go the bathroom' Encountering Data ending concert (for sink-only example)

-  - inputs
-  		- since data is all encompasing, it isn't useful to think about on its own
-  			- but its super useful to know that everything is just data
-  	- 1 or more people manipulating controls
-  	- gathering generated data (twitter)
-  		- ex: berke's screensaver
-  		- ex: the concert @ encountering data

-  - outputs
-  		-

-Terms
-  - Procedural art
-    algorithmically generated sights, sounds, and tastes
-  - Time-Based media
-  	any media that changes over time. you may or may not intend to make time-based media (see statue of liberty)
-  - Data
-    just a number
-  - Map
-    to take something and represent it in a reproducable, defined manner

-Tools
+# Tools
-  - Physical
+## Physical
   - Arduino
   - Raspberry Pi
   - more traditional computers/laptops
   - smartphones

-  - Virtual
+## Virtual
   - Processing
   - Max/MSP
   - Wekinator
     - Alchemy
     - Flex

   - Protocols
     - OSC, MIDI, websockets

-  - Spaces
+## Spaces
   - physical
     gallery (319 scholes)
     event (I-Con)
     public (toby's installation in apartment building)
     museum (MoMA)
   - virtual
     (_GALERIES HERE_)
   - transcendant
     mit touchpoints

+# Terms
+  - Procedural art
+    algorithmically generated sights, sounds, and tastes
+  - Time-Based media
+    any media that changes over time. you may or may not intend to make time-based media (see statue of liberty)
+  - Data
+    just a number
+  - Map
+    to take something and represent it in a reproducable, defined manner